andrew/ultimate-awesome/README.md

 - [new-and-awesome](https://github.com/sohamkamani/new-and-awesome) - A curated list of new additions to the awesome lists 📖.
 - [awesome-signature-verification](https://github.com/soumitri2001/awesome-signature-verification) - A curated, non-exhaustive list of papers in handwritten signature verification using ML/DL techniques.
 - [awesome-free-mit](https://github.com/SuperSonicHub1/awesome-free-mit) - A collection of free stuff you can get at the Massachusetts Institute of Technology.
+- [AwesomeGithubProfileTemplates](https://github.com/suryakantamangaraj/AwesomeGithubProfileTemplates) - It contains a curated list of awesome GitHub profile readme along with some tools and guides on how to improve yours too.
+- [awesome-Transformers-For-Segmentation](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation) - Semantic segmentation is an important job in computer vision, and its applications have grown in popularity over the last decade.We grouped the publications that used various forms of segmentation in this repository.
+Particularly, every paper is built on a transformer.
 - [awesome-zephyr-rtos](https://github.com/Technoculture/awesome-zephyr-rtos) - Zephyr RTOS for building modular firmware.
 - [awesome-farming-tech](https://github.com/thefarmhub/awesome-farming-tech) - A collection of valuable resources for making your own IoT aquaponic monitoring system.
 - [awesome-spatio-temporal-graph](https://github.com/TianyuFan0504/awesome-spatio-temporal-graph) - This repository contains a list of papers on spatio-temporal graph, especially about GNNs on S-T graph.
+- [awesome-audio-plugin-framework](https://github.com/Tremus/awesome-audio-plugin-framework) - Curated list of small C/C++ libraries for building your own custom audio plugin framework.
 - [awesome-agile-workshop](https://github.com/tunepolo/awesome-agile-workshop) - アジャイル開発・チームビルディングに役立つワークショップのまとめ.
 - [awesome-library](https://github.com/ubleipzig/awesome-library) - A curated list of software, tools, resources and projects by and for libraries.
 - [awesome-question-answering-dataset](https://github.com/voidful/awesome-question-answering-dataset) - A list of awesome machine question answering dataset - 機器問答數據集.